-As an alternative to a remediation request when a recommendation is not relevant at the moment, you can create exceptions for recommendations.
-If your organization has device groups, you will be able to scope the exception to specific device groups.
+As an alternative to a remediation request when a recommendation isn't relevant at the moment, you can create exceptions for recommendations.
+If your organization has device groups, you'll be able to scope the exception to specific device groups.
 Exceptions can either be created for selected device groups, or for all device groups past and present.

-When an exception is created for a recommendation, the recommendation will not be active until the end of the exception duration.
-The recommendation state will change to Full exception or Partial exception (by device group).
+When an exception is created for a recommendation, the recommendation won't be active until the end of the exception duration.
+The recommendation state changes to Full exception or Partial exception (by device group).